a-hubbard/vivax_microhap/results/notebooks/ampseqc_results.md

 <img src="/users/ahubba16/projects/vivax_microhap/results/notebooks/ampseqc_results_files/figure-gfm/unnamed-chunk-1-1.png" width="100%" />

-These histograms show the number of samples with a certain number of reads that failed for each reason identified by AmpSeQC.
+These histograms show the number of replicates with a certain number of reads that failed for each reason identified by AmpSeQC.
 There are quite a few reads that failed because of the “no_feature” condition, which, according to the `htseq-count` documentation, means that they aligned to